MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

     ```php
     $string  .= '<div id="fotorama" class="fotorama" data-auto="false" data-width="100%" data-fit="contain" data-ratio="1.5" data-nav="thumbs" data-allowfullscreen="native" data-keyboard="true" data-hash="true">';
     ```
-    The CSS is set in 'fotorama_multi.css'.
+    The CSS is set in 'fotorama_multi.css' and 'fotorama3.css'.
 Further Fotorama-options are to find under : https://fotorama.io/docs/4/options/ or in fotorama.dev.js starting at line 880 under "OPTIONS = {..."

     If you know what you are doing you may change the code to whatever you like.
 Have fun!